You have a hypothesis and run a test. Result – no difference (or even drop in results). What should you do now? Test a different hypothesis?

 - On-page survey responses point out clarity issues

 - Post-purchase surveys tell you that lots of buyers hesitated cause they weren’t sure the product does that they need

-- Click map data indicates that massive percentage of visitors click through all the product images – possibly trying to get a better sense of it
+- Click map data indicates that a massive percentage of visitors click through all the product images – possibly trying to get a better sense of it

-In this scenario we’d have 6 different sources of data possibly confirming our hypothesis that by getting better product images and more detailed product copy, we might be able to get more cart adds.
+In this scenario, we’d have 6 different sources of data possibly confirming our hypothesis that by getting better product images and more detailed product copy, we might be able to get more cart adds.